-This outlet is powered directly by the battery (as an option, fuse #11 in the Integrated Power Module (IPM), may be repositioned to allow power to come from the ignition switch only when in the "ON" or "ACCESSORY" positions).
+The Rear Power Outlet is powered directly by the battery.
+As an option, fuse #11 in the Integrated Power Module (IPM), may be repositioned to allow power to come from the ignition switch only when in the ON or ACC positions.

-NOTE: Neither of the power outlets will accept a cigar lighter unit.
-They are intended only for accessory usage.
+NOTE: The Rear Power Outlet will not accept a cigar lighter unit as it is intended only for accessory items.